Cloth Napkins 101: Best Fabrics, Sizes, and All You Need to Know

 What can you do with old cloth napkins?

 Even if your table linens have served their dining purpose, they can find new life in creative ways.
 Repurpose old napkins and scarves as reusable cleaning cloths, sewing projects, or even decorative crafting elements.
-In more ways than one, cloth napkins are highly sustainable and shouldn't be left out of any eco-friendly dining tips.
+In more ways than one, cloth napkins are highly sustainable and shouldn't be left out of any eco-friendly dining.

 What is the etiquette for cloth napkins?